-The bail agent (such as aladdin bail bonds) will post the bond once the premium has been paid and any collateral has been signed over.
+The bail agent (such as Aladdin bail bonds) will post the bond once the premium has been paid and any collateral has been signed over.
 Then the defendant will be released from jail.
 The process of bailing someone out can take a short time or several hours depending on how crowded the jail is.

-After defendant’s release, he must show up for all court proceedings and meet any condition set by the bail agent.
-If the defendant fails to appear in court the bail agent will required to pay the full bail amount, which in our example is five thousand dollars.
+After the defendant’s release, he must show up for all court proceedings and meet any condition set by the bail agent.
+If the defendant fails to appear in court the bail agent will be required to pay the full bail amount, which in our example is five thousand dollars.

 When it happens or when the defendant violates the bail conditions the bail bondsman will locate the defendant and take them back to jail.
-That’s where bounty hunter jumps in this process.
+That’s where the bounty hunter jumps in this process.
 If the defendant does not make their court date you could lose collateral that was signed over with the bail bond.

-But as long as the defendant complies with the terms set by the bail agent and shows up for all court date you shouldn’t have anything to worry about.
+But as long as the defendant complies with the terms set by the bail agent and shows up for all court dates you shouldn’t have anything to worry about.
 When the defendant is found innocent or guilty the bond is exonerated or completed once the trial is over.